severalnines/docs/faq.rst

 I found a bug.
 Where should I report it?
 ++++++++++++++++++++++++++++++++++++++++

 Please report the bug by `submiting a support request <http://support.severalnines.com/hc/en-us/requests/new>`_.
-For Enterprise customers, bugfixes are provided soonest possible.
+For Enterprise customers, bug fixes are provided soonest possible.

 My cluster is down.
 What should I do?
 +++++++++++++++++++++++++++++++++++++